Xiaochr/xiaochr.github.io/_pages/about.md

 About me
 ===

 Changrong Xiao is a first-year Ph.D. student at Department of Management Science and Engineering (MS&E), Shool of Economics and Management, Tsinghua University.
-He received his Bachelor's degree in Information Management and Information Systems at Tsinghua in 2021.

 He is currently working with [Prof. Sean (Xin) Xu](https://www.sem.tsinghua.edu.cn/en/info/1219/7547.htm).
 His research interests lie in Network Science and Recommender Systems.